What is the Plein Air Art Prize?

 The annual Plein Air Art Prize is a landscape painting prize.
 Eligible works are painted ‘en plein air’ depicting a New South Wales subject.
-The finalists are exhibited at Parliament House, Sydney and the winner is awarded $20,000.
-The winning painting permanently enters the collection of the New South Wales Parliament.
+The finalists are exhibited at the Sydney Campus of The University of Notre Dame, Australia, and the winner is awarded $20,000.
+The winning painting permanently enters the university’s collection.

 What does ‘plein air’ mean?